This page was reviewed under our medical and editorial policy by

 Gallbladder polyps: These are abnormal growths that form on the gallbladder.
 They may be caused by cholesterol deposits or by inflammation.
 Larger polyps (bigger than a centimeter) have a greater chance of being cancerous, and doctors often recommend removing the gallbladder when larger polyps are found.

-Typhoid: Individuals with a chronic infection caused by salmonella, the bacterium that causes typhoid, may be at increased risk for gallbladder cancer, but this is rare in the United States.
+Typhoid: Individuals with a chronic infection caused by salmonella, the bacterium that causes typhoid, may be at increased risk for developing gallbladder cancer, but this is rare in the United States.

 Next topic: What are the symptoms of gallbladder cancer?